vvv-school/submission_instructions/README.md

 ⚠️ Documents can be updated until the deadline, therefore we strongly suggest that you get familiar with the procedure and start uploading the material a few days before the deadline.

-🤔 For any questions or problems with the application process, do not hesitate to contact us by posting an issue 👋 on your new repository and/or dropping an email :email: to our [**mailing list**](mailto:vvv-admin@iit.it).
+🤔 For any questions or problems with the application process, do not hesitate to contact us by posting an issue 👋 to your new repository and/or dropping an email :email: to our [**mailing list**](mailto:vvv-admin@iit.it).

 We will get back to you soon! :clock3: